emmanuelgjr/2025LLMTop10Mapping/CycloneDXMLSBOM.md

 # OWASP Top 10 for LLM Applications 2025 Mapped to CycloneDX ML SBOM

-This repo aims to map vulnerabilities from the [OWASP Top 10 for Large Language Model Applications 2025](https://genai.owasp.org) to the [CycloneDX Machine Learning Software Bill of Materials (ML SBOM)](https://cyclonedx.org/).
+This repo mapped vulnerabilities from the [OWASP Top 10 for Large Language Model Applications 2025](https://genai.owasp.org) to the [CycloneDX Machine Learning Software Bill of Materials (ML SBOM)](https://cyclonedx.org/).
 The purpose is to enhance the security, transparency, and integrity of LLM-based systems through a structured ML SBOM.

 ## Table of Contents
 1. [LLM01:2025 - Prompt Injection](#llm01-2025---prompt-injection)